F0903/Soundclouder/README.md

 # Soundclouder

 A minimal asynchronous client for the SoundCloud API which requires no Auth Key.
-You only need a user_id and a client_id, both of which can be gotten by inspecting intercepted requests under the "network" tab in the developer window from any browser.
+You only need a client_id, which can be gotten by inspecting intercepted requests from SoundCloud under the "network" tab in the developer window from any browser.

-Currently, the library is very primitive, and does not currently support things like playlists (although planned).
+Currently, the library is very primitive.

 ### Examples